Labour Maiden Speeches

 In my previous role at Plant and Food Research, I observed firsthand the real difference science and innovation can make.
 We need more businesses to access and utilise the exceptional knowledge that is being created in our Crown research institutes and universities.
 And we need a proper commitment to the fundamental research that underpins this.
 To improve this we must commit to adequately fund science and innovation to create jobs and lift wages. …

 I am a New Zealand historian by training who has worked in science and innovation.
 I am a former community board member who believes in the power of communities and the grassroots.
 I am a Christchurch native who grew up in the ravages of a user-pays world, who, despite being glued to the royal wedding in 1981 believes in the desirability and inevitability of our country becoming a republic in my lifetime, who celebrates the diversity of modern New Zealand.
-I am here because I have a strong belief in justice.
+I am here because I have a strong belief in social justice.
 I am here because I believe that there are always real alternatives in working to ensure that hope, opportunity, and being all you can be, is not an accident of birth for the privileged few but the birthright of all New Zealanders.

 And finally Rino Tirikatene: